AlexanderGubarev/RecordVideo-TestComplete-extension/README.md

 - The size of the resulting movie depends on how long the video was recorded, on its quality (low, normal, or high) and on your screen resolution.
 - The video file name includes the date and time of the video start, so you can record several videos during one test run.
 - If generation of the resulting video file takes longer than 10 minutes, the extension cancels this process, stops the recording engine and reports an error.
+- The keyword-test operations and the `Start` and `Stop` scripting methods return the fully-qualified name of the recorded video file.
-- **IMPORTANT:** it is important to start and stop the recording from within your test.
+- **IMPORTANT:** start and stop recording from within your test.
 The extension cannot use the recorder instance started outside TestComplete (or outside TestExecute).
   Also, it is **_very important_** to stop the recorder when the testing is over.
 The extension cannot start recording, if you have a working recorder instance in the system.
 In this case, you have to close the recorder process (or processes) manually.
-- Both keyword-test operations, and both the `Start` and `Stop` script methods returns the fully-qualified name of the recorded video file.

 <a name="if-stop-on-error"></a>
 # If Your Test Stops on Error